Gang-Garrison-2/Gang-Garrison-2/Readme.txt

   destroyed autogun instantly gives you 50!
 Health cabinets also give you all your Nuts and Bolts back!
 - Autoguns can't shoot straight up, so watch out!
+- Your autogun will default to the direction you aim when you build it, so be careful!

 Infiltrator:
 - The enemy can still hear you jump even if you are cloaked!